-See the Rule-Based Application Teaching beginning on page 369 for information about and how to create or modify recognition rules.
+See the Rule-Based Application Teaching on page 373 for information about creating and modifying recognition rules.

 Merging Applications Within the Same SAI

 You can merge the contents of an application with another application within the same SAI so that they are contained under the same entry.